-We have developed two rating scale conventions, namely Global Foreign and Local Currency Ratings (GFC and GLC Ratings) and National Scale Ratings (NSRs).31 By convention, reference to an insurer's IFSR is understood to refer to the Local Currency IFSR on the global rating scale, unless otherwise specified.
-Foreign Currency IFSRs are the same as the Local Currency IFSRs, except where the Local
+We have developed two rating scale conventions, namely Global Foreign and Local Currency Ratings (GFC and GLC Ratings) and National Scale Ratings (NSRs).
+By convention, reference to an insurer's IFSR is understood to refer to the Local Currency IFSR on the global rating scale, unless otherwise specified.
+Foreign Currency IFSRs are the same as the Local Currency IFSRs, except where the Local Currency IFSR is above the country's Foreign Currency Bond Ceiling, in which case it will be the same as the Foreign Currency Bond Ceiling.

-28 Please refer to Rating Symbols and Definitions for more details. can be found in the "Moody's Related Publications" section.
+&lt;sup>28 Please refer to Rating Symbols and Definitions for more details. can be found in the "Moody's Related Publications" section.

-29 A link to an index of our sector and cross-sector credit rating methodologies can be found in the "Moody's Related Publications" section.
+&lt;sup>29 A link to an index of our sector and cross-sector credit rating methodologies can be found in the "Moody's Related Publications" section.

-30 For an explanation of the Baseline Credit Assessment, please refer to Rating Symbols and Definitions and to our cross-sector methodology for government-related issuers.
+For an explanation of the Baseline Credit Assessment, please refer to Rating Symbols and Definitions and to our cross-sector methodology for government-related issuers.
 A link to an index of our sector and cross-sector methodologies and a link to Rating Symbols and Definitions can be found in the "Moody's Related Publications" section.

-31 See our cross-sector methodology for mapping national scale ratings from global scale ratings.
+See our cross-sector methodology for mapping national scale ratings from global scale ratings.
 A link to an index of our sector and cross-sector methodologies can be found in the "Moody's Related Publications" section.